-This trope has been around for a long time now, and while Sanditon’s Sidney and Charlotte are a newer couple, they immediately climbed up the list with their stunning arc.
+This trope has been around for a long time now, and while Sanditon’s Sidney and Charlotte are a newer couple, they made it onto the list with their stunning arc.
 Sidney and Charlotte are grump and sunshine embodied.
 His jaded, broken spirit mixed with her light make for a romance that’s utterly captivating.
 When we first meet Sidney in the first episode, there’s no part of him interested in anything but his own escape, and it’s the very meeting with Charlotte where you just know she’ll be touching his soul in a way no one else has.
 It’s that very kind of inexplicable touch that surpasses anything the two of them have ever known.

 There’s something so achingly poignant about a man whose heart was shattered and darkened opening up to a woman whose innocence brought him back to life.
 Sidney wasn’t unkind out of malicious intent, but because the cruelty and rejection he faced stripped him bare and broke him at his core.
 A heartache that took the parts of his being that felt entirely too much and instead awakened anger in him.
-The past took no pity on him, and as a result, his instincts resulted in, attack first, explain later because that’s easier than unveiling his heart and risking pain all over again.
+The past took no pity on him, and as a result, his instincts resulted in, attack first, and explain later because that’s easier than unveiling his heart and risking pain all over again.
 Then, in came a woman with an innocence that tore him to shreds not because she’d broken him further, but because she’d taken the parts of him that had been darkened and restored light into them.
-A restoration that took time because the severity of the damages done were viscous, and an awakening that opened up parts of him no other human had ever gotten close to.
+A restoration that took time because the severity of the damages done were vicious, and an awakening that opened up parts of him no other human had ever gotten close to.

 He challenges her beliefs, tears apart her hesitations, and most importantly, he listens to her.
 He respects and values her good opinion, and in the same way, she values his.
 When given the chance, she’d do anything in her power, go above and beyond just to adore him.
-And he’d to do the same for her–everything and more, because when someone saves you, you never stop fighting to be their safe place too.
+And he’d to do the same for her—everything and more because when someone saves you, you never stop fighting to be their safe place too.

 Chuck Bartowski and Sarah Walker

 It’s always fun when the roles are reversed and the male is the sunshine in a relationship.
-And while Sarah Walker isn’t exactly a grump by definition, her stoicism as a spy was a large part of her character the first three seasons.
+And while Sarah Walker isn’t exactly a grump by definition, her stoicism as a spy was a large part of her character in the first three seasons.
 Sarah’s life had been anything but easy and thus, she trained herself never to trust, but it’s hard not to trust someone when they’re as good and as pure as Chuck Bartowski is.

 Chuck and Sarah’s journey towards finding their happy ending may not have ended ideally for fans, but the way the two helped each other grow has often been one of the most stunning parts of their relationship.
-Through his persistence, Chuck gave Sarah a safe place to come home too and in loving him as she did, she never failed to remind him of the fact that he’s remarkable as is.
-Poignant parallels go unsurpassed, and throughout the series they both make prominent decisions at the beach to trust the other person.
+Through his persistence, Chuck gave Sarah a safe place to come home to and in loving him as she did, she never failed to remind him of the fact that he’s remarkable as is.
+Poignant parallels go unsurpassed, and throughout the series, they both make prominent decisions at the beach to trust the other person.
 And it’s this very decision that leads them towards embarking on an exquisite journey where love, trust, and happiness are present even in the darkest hours.
-Chuck and Sarah know how to make one another happy — their differences aside, it’s always been about putting the other’s needs above their own.
+Chuck and Sarah know how to make one another happy—their differences aside, it’s always been about putting the other’s needs above their own.
 No one will ever love Chuck Bartowski the way Sarah Walker does, and no one will ever Sarah Walker the way Chuck Bartowski does.